 Why is my Chromebook SD card not showing up?

 If your Chromebook’s SD card is not showing up, then the first thing you should do is check that it has been properly inserted into the port.
-If it has been inserted correctly and still isn’t showing up, then this could indicate a hardware issue or incompatibility with your device.

 In these cases, make sure to check for any firmware updates available for your particular model of SD card, as this could help resolve the issue.
-Additionally, if none of these steps work then you may need to replace the device or have it repaired by a professional.

 FAQs